danilowoz/react-native-styl/README.md

 #### Custom props:

-Define the arguments of components and pass it to the main function:
+Define the component props and pass it to the main function:

 ```jsx
 import styl from "react-native-styl"